Metimol1/VisionCraft/README.md

 ## Limits

-API has FREE users and PREMIUM users.
-PREMIUM subscription cost $10, and with premium subscription users don't have any limits.
-But free users have limits with some models.
-You can look limits for free users here:
+API has FREE plan and Premium plans.
+You can look all prices and limits here:

 https://visioncraft.top/limits